How to remotely access your home server from anywhere using Tailscale

 tailscale cert server.cyber-sloth.ts.net

-Although you should be able to reach your Plex media server’s web UI via browser on your phone or tablet when connecting through Tailscale, the Plex and Plexamp apps will not work until you change some settings in Plex.
+Although you should be able to reach your Plex media server’s web UI via browser on your phone or tablet when connecting through Tailscale, the Plex and Plexamp apps will not work until you change some settings.

 On the Plex web UI go to Settings -> Network and do the following: